Now's the time, let us help.

 Let us guide you to light.

-The Council on Recovery offers inspiration and guidance, and, most importantly, the tools to achieve lasting recovery.
-We design a path of freedom from alcohol, drugs, and other related issues that’s right for you.
+For over 70 years, The Council on Recovery has inspired and guided Houstonians with the tools to achieve lasting recovery.
+We design a path of freedom from alcohol, drugs, and other related issues that works where others fail.
 We also educate, treat, and support the entire family—not just the individual—so everyone can heal.
 The light of hope, healing, and recovery illuminates all that we do.

-As Houston’s oldest and largest non-profit provider of prevention, education, treatment, and recovery services, The Council helps not only individuals and families, but our entire community as well.
-Our Center for Recovering Families provides outpatient treatment and support to individuals and families who want to recover.
+As Houston’s largest non-profit provider of prevention, education, treatment, and recovery services, The Council helps not only individuals and families, but our whole community as well.
+Our Center for Recovering Families provides outpatient counseling, treatment, and support to individuals and families who want to recover.
 At the same time, our Community Programs are at work throughout the Greater Houston area providing prevention, education, and counseling services in schools, workplaces, community centers, and mental health facilities.

 The Council on Recovery is the starting point for everyone who needs help.
 Going beyond other organizations, we’re committed to helping individuals, families, and the entire community recover.
 Recovery is in our name and DNA.
 What’s more, we turn no one away.